abubakarsiddik31/releasebot-ai/README.md

 - ⚙️ Configurable workflow settings
 - 🔒 Secure API integrations
 - 📱 Responsive web interface

-## Prerequisites

-- Python 3.12 or higher
-- Docker and Docker Compose
-- PostgreSQL 15 or higher
-- GitHub account with repository access
-- Brevo account for email services
-- OpenRouter API key for AI services
+- 🐳 Full Docker support with single command setup

-## Quick Start
+## Quick Start with Docker (Recommended)

+The easiest way to get started is using Docker with our unified setup:

 1. Clone the repository: